hdachev/jscrape/README.md

 };
 ```

+Now `npm install jscrape`
-That should work just fine.
+in your project folder should work just fine.